 3. Matrix of Approved and Preferred Procurement Mechanism(s) by Commodity: The University Purchasing Office will establish and update a commodity matrix consistent with the general guidance provided above in Section II, which indicates the approved and preferred procurement mechanism(s) for each commodity category, as well as the University-wide Purchasing Agreement vendors associated with the category.
 This guidance will also be maintained in the Appendix to this policy.

 The University Purchasing Office is designated to make purchases on behalf of Columbia University, as formally delegated by the University Trustees via the University’s senior officers in accordance with the University’s signature authority policy.
 The University Purchasing Office is responsible for contract and Purchase Order administration that can include monitoring vendor performance, pricing, etc. Only authorized staff in the University Purchasing Office can sign contracts on behalf of Columbia University.
 The issuing Department is responsible for maintenance of all Autosource PO P-Card related documents associated with purchases it has initiated.
 The University Purchasing Office is responsible for maintenance of the file for all Purchase Orders, Contract Purchase Orders, Change Orders, contracts, and other procurement documents issued by the Office.
 See OMB Circular A-110 § .47.

 5. Authorization for Exceptions to Procurement Mechanism Use and/or Dollar Authorization:

-The Vice President for Procurement Services, Executive Director for Purchasing Operations, or Executive Director for Accounts Payable shall have the authority to grant exceptions for the use of a particular procurement mechanism and the dollar authorization associated with a mechanism, as well as the authority to revoke exceptions.
+The Vice President for Procurement Services, AVP for Purchasing Operations, or Executive Director for Accounts Payable shall have the authority to grant exceptions for the use of a particular procurement mechanism and the dollar authorization associated with a mechanism, as well as the authority to revoke exceptions.
 Exceptions will be granted in writing and subject to review by Purchasing and Accounts Payable.